 Your Red Team is not smarter than the Blue Team.
 Be humble.

-Reputation of the Red Team will dictate its success and impact it can have on an organization.
+The reputation of the Red Team will dictate its success and the impact it can have on an organization.

 Sometimes, the Red Team needs to make sacrifices.
-Being asked to step in and help with a product assessment, a pentest or other non Red Team engagements are a great way to build a reputation.
+Being asked to step in and help with a product assessment, pentests or other non-Red Team engagements are a great way to build a reputation.
 Remember to make the Red Teams missions statement and services known for your next interaction.

 Recommendations should be standardized.
 What are you recommending?
 Does it fix one instance of the issue?
 Or does it fix the root cause?
 Should you recommend both?
 How do you differentiate the two?

 Can you back up the recommendation when the SME you are reading out with has a differing opinion?

 Spend time revisiting old findings.
 Make a findings matrix with details like the reporting medium, the team responsible, date, scale of issue, and severity.
 This will help the Red Team find themes in issues that don’t seem to get fixed.

 If legal gets involved, things get fixed much faster.

 We must understand two things about mistakes, they happen, and they are avoidable.
 Mistakes provide us with excellent opportunities for growth and should be treated as such.